Kantigen/ka-api-docs/docs/api/concepts/start.md

 are multiple requests to the same route the client can match the multiple server responses by the **msgId**.

-If the msgId is not supplied the server will not include a msgId in it's response.
+If the msgId is not supplied to the server it will not include a msgId in it's response.

 If it is a server initiated message (for example a 'welcome' message) then no **msgId** will be included.